lostpebble/dynamic-config-store/Readme.md

 });
 ```

 Here we define two more environment links.
-You can define as many and deeply in the config
+You can define as many and as deeply in the config
 "tree" as you would like.
 For the sake of example we have run `setEnvLinks()` twice now, but
 you can combine all your links in one go.

 You can see on the second link here, we set a `defaultValue` - this will take precedence over
 the initial default value we set at the beginning, on defining the config.
+(This is mostly useful
+when overriding external library configs)

 Lastly, look at the `type` that has been set for both. `NUMBER` and `STRING` respectively.
 Let's go
 into more detail on those: